karahan-cpu/martek-marina/replit.md

-# Marina Smart Pedestal Management System
+# Martek Marina - Premium Berth Booking Platform

 ## Overview

-This is a marina management application built for Martek, designed to help marina operators and boat owners manage berth services, monitor smart pedestals (water and electricity distribution points), create bookings, and submit service requests.
-The system provides real-time control and monitoring of marina utilities through a mobile-first web interface.
+This is a premium marina berth booking application built for Martek (www.martek.com.tr), designed with a D-Marin-inspired booking-first interface.
+The platform enables boat owners to easily book berths at Martek's marina facilities, manage their reservations, and access marina services through a clean, professional web interface.

-The application serves as a utility-focused platform where users can:
+The application serves as a booking-focused platform where users can:
-- Monitor and control water/electricity at individual pedestal locations
-- Book berths with specific utility requirements
+- Book berths online with instant pricing and availability
+- View and manage upcoming and past bookings
+- Access marina facilities and services (water, electricity, WiFi)
 - Submit maintenance and service requests
-- View usage metrics and berth availability
-- Navigate marina locations via an interactive map
+- View marina locations and available berths
+- Monitor pedestal utilities at occupied berths

 ## User Preferences